hynseok/keystroke-logger/README.md

 When the `keylog off` command is entered, the client process is automatically terminated.

 ## Acknowledgements
-The key mappinng and keylogging idea was inspired by the [jarun/spy](https://github.com/jarun/spy) project.
+The key mapping and keylogging idea was inspired by the [jarun/spy](https://github.com/jarun/spy) project.